 About Caldwell Elementary School EDBD Program

 Students are placed in multi-age classrooms according to their developmental needs and academic skills.
 Caldwell Elementary values the need for individual attention to ensure that students receive the accommodations they require.
 Therefore, class size rarely exceeds eight students with a teacher and teacher’s assistant/s supporting the classroom.
-Addition related service providers are also available for group and individual services.
-Such as; Speech, Occupational therapy, Music, Art.
+Additional related service providers are also available for group and individual services such as; Speech, Occupational Therapy, Music and Art.